-But I’ve also done my share of marketing campaigns based on nothing more than gut instinct and the client’s opinion.
+But I’ve also done my share of branding strategies and marketing campaigns based on nothing more than gut instinct and the client’s opinion.
 It can be done, when the budget demands it, but believe me… it’s much harder and riskier.

 Don’t bet on it.
 Often times, customers don’t even know what they want.